-In addition to the government-wide financial statements, the Corporation has prepared fund financial statements for the Corporation's debt service fund which is also its only governmental fund.
+In addition to the government-wide financial statements, the Corporation has prepared fund financial statements for the Corporation's only governmental fund.
 Governmental fund financial statements are prepared on the modified accrual basis of accounting and the current financial resources measurement focus.